tomdu3/AddtoCart/README.md

-[Favicon.io](https://favicon.io/) - Free favicon generator used to create the site's favicon icon [Vite](https://vitejs.dev/) - Next Generation Frontend Tooling used as the build tool and development server
+[Favicon.io](https://favicon.io/) - Free favicon generator used to create the site's favicon icon [Vite](https://vitejs.dev/) - Next Generation Frontend Tooling used as the build tool and development server [Am I Responsive](https://ui.dev/amiresponsive) - is a web-based tool that allows developers to quickly check how their website looks across different device sizes.

 ## License 📄